Reactive Time Programme

 IMPORTANT: Note to Schools, school children, and non-professional astronomers.
 Please be aware that Reactive Time proposals should only be submitted by research astronomers.
 These proposals are assessed and allocated for their contribution to international astrophysical research.
 Those affiliated with schools and colleges should generally apply for time through the National Schools' Observatory programme.

 Researchers can apply for LT observations in a "Reactive Time" mode, outside of the usual semester-based rounds.
 The intention is to provide rapid (few days) access to LT observations.

 When filling in the Reactive Time form, please identify the group you are applying to: UK PIs should select PATT and JMU researchers should select JMU.
 During semester 16B Spanish PIs may select CAT, but CAT has chosen not to offer 'reactive' mode in semester 17A.
-If you do not fall into any of these three categories, please contact the LT Support Astronomer (see the Contact Us link on the sidebar) to discuss your project.
+If you do not fall into any of these categories, please contact the LT Support Astronomer (see the Contact Us link on the sidebar) to discuss your project.
 We may still be able to accommodate your request.